-The Acropolis is the hill in Athens on which the Parthenon stands.
-Acro means "high" and polis means "city," so it means the "high city."
+Acro means "high" and polis means "city," so Acropolis means the "high city."
 Many other places in Greece have an acropolis, such as Corinth in the Peloponnese, but the Acropolis usually refers to the site of the Parthenon in Athens.

 Many treasures would have been displayed in the building, but the glory of the Parthenon was the gigantic statue of Athena designed by Phidias and made out of chryselephantine (elephant ivory) and gold.

-Lord Elgin, an Englishman, claimed he received permission from the local Turkish authorities to remove whatever he wanted from the ruins of the Parthenon.
-But based on surviving documents, he apparently interpreted even that "permission" quite liberally.
-It may not have included shipping out marbles to England.
-The Greek government has been demanding the return of the Parthenon Marbles and an entire vacant floor awaits them at the New Acropolis Museum.
+Lord Elgin, an Englishman, claimed he received permission from the local Turkish authorities to remove whatever he wanted from the ruins of the Parthenon in the early 1800s.
+But based on surviving documents, he apparently interpreted that "permission" quite liberally.
+It may not have included shipping out decorative marbles and sculptures to England.
+The Greek government has been demanding the return of the Parthenon Marbles and an entire vacant floor awaits them at the Acropolis Museum.
 At present, they are displayed at the British Museum in London, England.

 Visiting the Acropolis and Parthenon